Palliative Care for People Living with Dementia: Case Studies

 Staffing Models for Home-Based Palliative Care Programs

 Saskia Siderow, MPH, conducted a detailed investigation of staffing models used by palliative care programs serving patients and families in the home and operating under value-based payment.
 The research surveyed established programs throughout the United States, and informed the development of a program design tool for palliative care leaders participating in CAPC’s Payment Accelerator.
-The CAPC Payment Accelerator is a an initiative to equip palliative care programs with the knowledge and skills needed to secure sustainable financing for community-based palliative care.
+The CAPC Payment Accelerator equips palliative care programs with the knowledge and skills needed to secure sustainable financing for community-based palliative care.

 Palliative Care for Population Health Management: Case Studies